 - Redundancy withdrawal letter

-To explain that a decision to make a position redundant has been withdrawn, in light of the introduction of the JobKeeper payment scheme.
+To explain that a decision to make a position redundant has been withdrawn, in light of the JobKeeper Payment scheme.

 - Reduced hours agreement